mariadmdc/Storm/README.md

 CMSI 3802: Languages and Automata II

+**[Visit our website](https://mariadmdc.github.io/Storm/)** to learn more about Storm!

 ## Introduction

 Storm is a high-level, object oriented programming language brought to you by Jack Seymour, Lydia Worku, Gavin Butts, Jacquelyn Young-Bowers, and Maria Dominguez.
 This language was created for young children who are learning how to code.
 This easy-to-learn language is also helpful for any beginning programmers, as it contains consistent and readable code.

 ## Features

 Storm is statically types, requiring the users to declare any variables, functions, or classes.
-To declare a new instance of *anything*, simply state `set...` (similar to `var` in other languages).
+To declare a new instance of _anything_, simply state `set...` (similar to `var` in other languages).
 We require the user to state the ending of loops, functions, or classes.
 In addition, instead of a "for loop", we refer to them as "laps".
 Lastly, to avoid the complexity of input streams in low high-level langaues, simply use "ask" to substitute.

 ## Examples of Programs

 Five example programs can be found the the examples folder, including:

-> `ask-example.storm`
-> `lap-example.storm`
-> `program-example.storm`
-> `recursion-example.storm`
-> `object-example.storm`
+> `ask-example.storm` > `lap-example.storm` > `program-example.storm` > `recursion-example.storm` > `object-example.storm`

 For instance, `program-example.storm` looks like:

 ```
  # program (function) example - pizza counter
 set program countSlices(people)